|Control of Drugs and Cosmetics Regulations 1984|

 National Pharmaceutical Regulatory Agency (NPRA) acts as a secretariat to the DPS which is in charge of the cosmetic notification process and the post-market surveillance.

 The definition of cosmetics is based on the ACD.
-Cosmetics refer to any substance or preparation intended to be placed in contact with various external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with teeth and the mucous membranes of the oral cavity, with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance and/or correcting body odours and/or protecting them or keeping them in good condition (click here to see the illustrative list of cosmetic product by categories).
+A cosmetic product shall mean “any substance or preparation intended to be placed in contact with various external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with teeth and the mucous membranes of the oral cavity, with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance and/or correcting body odours and/or protecting them or keeping them in good condition”. (click here to see the illustrative list of cosmetic product by categories).

-The ASEAN guidelines on Good Manufacturing Practice (GMP) stipulates the requirements for manufacturing cosmetics in the respects of personnel, Premises, equipment, Sanitation and hygiene, etc..
-Cosmetic manufacturers must ensure that their manufacturing conditions comply with the GMP.
+All cosmetic products must be manufactured in accordance to the Guidelines for Cosmetic Good Manufacturing Practice or its equivalent.
+For details, please refer to Guideline for Cosmetic Good Manufacturing Practice and List of Equivalent Cosmetic GMP Guidelines.
 Local manufacturer is subjected to periodical inspection by GMP auditors from the NPRA to ensure continuous compliance.
 For foreign manufacturer, documentation to prove GMP compliance is to be made available upon request by the NPRA.